 Should you buy now, or wait?

-There’s another question haunting this whole discussion, and it’s whether now is the right time to buy a VR headset.
+There’s another question haunting this whole discussion, and it’s whether right now is the correct time to buy a premium VR headset at all.
 If you don’t already have a high-end gaming PC or PlayStation 4, the price is very high right now.
 Plan on spending $1,000 or more when all is said and done.

-These are also all first-generation devices, and as such, there’s a strong likelihood the second wave will substantially overcome their technical limitations.
+These are also all first-generation devices, and as such, there’s a strong likelihood the second wave will substantially overcome their technical limitations at a lower price.

 How we test